-WWP's Independence Program provides long-term support to catastrophically wounded warriors living with injuries such as a moderate to severe traumatic brain injury, spinal cord injury, or neurological conditions that impacts their independence.
+WWP's Independence Program provides long-term support to catastrophically wounded warriors living with injuries such as a moderate to severe traumatic brain injury, spinal cord injury, or neurological conditions that negatively impacts their independence.
 The program is designed to support warriors who, without high-touch services, would struggle to live day to day due to the severity of their injuries.
 WWP contracts with specialized case manager teams to increase access to community services, offer rehabilitation through therapy, and empower warriors to live a more independent life.
-Supplementing VA care, services are highly individualized and include inhome care, life skills coaching, traditional therapies (physical, occupational, speech, etc.), and alternative therapies (art, music, equine, etc.).
+Supplementing VA care, services are highly individualized and include in-home care, life skills coaching, traditional therapies (physical, occupational, speech, etc.), and alternative therapies (art, music, equine, etc.).
 Because every journey is different, we work as a team with warriors, their family members, and their caregivers to set individualized goals to live a fulfilling life, at home, with their loved ones.

 In fiscal year 2021, WWP added Continuous Care Services to this program.
 The goal of Continuous Care Services is to empower these severely injured warriors and their family members to prepare for their future by developing life care, estate and financial plans.
 WWP provides warriors and their family members with free, third-party professional services to support this critical long-term planning.
-In addition, in the event of the loss or separation of their caregiver, the warrior is afforded a capped amount of financial support to help pay for housing, home care aid or long-term facility support.
-These Continuous Care Services are funded by the Long Term Support Trust (the "Trust").
+In addition, in the event of the loss or inability of their caregiver to provide the required level of support, the warrior is afforded a capped amount of financial support to help pay for housing, home care aid or long-term facility support.
+These Continuous Care Services are funded by the Trust.

-The purpose of the Trust is to provide the economic means to maintain severely wounded, ill or injured warriors in settings that are as independent as possible, and to assist with long term care needs in the event of a warrior's separation from their caregiver.
+The purpose of the Trust is to provide the economic means to maintain severely wounded, ill or injured warriors in settings that are as independent as possible, and to assist with long term care needs in the event that the warrior's caregiver is no longer able to provide the required level of support.
 Specifically, the Trust provides funds to ensure home care, residential options and other necessary services remain available to these warriors, who upon the loss of their caregiver, are at risk for institutionalization.
 WWP is responsible for identifying the warriors who are members of the charitable class of persons served by the Trust.
 The Trust will generally make approved distributions directly to service providers to provide for the needs of warriors.
 Distributions for the benefit of a specific warrior take into account his or her health, financial needs, care requirements, ability to live independently, community-based resources available, and in general, services required to provide for a better quality of life.
 Further, WWP takes into consideration the availability of government benefits and other forms of public funding and resources that may provide for some or all of the needs of the warrior.

-Trust net assets of \$140,979,992 are separately presented on the accompanying consolidated statement of financial position as part of net assets without donor restrictions.
+Trust net assets of \$122,328,388 are separately presented on the accompanying consolidated statement of financial position as part of net assets without donor restrictions.
 The Trust is consolidated in accordance with authoritative guidance because, among other factors, WWP has the power to remove the Trustee and appoint a successor Trustee, and the Trust is operated, supervised, and controlled by WWP, its supported organization.
 All funds held by the Trust must be used for the purposes defined by the Trust and will not be returned to WWP unless the Trust is terminated.
 The Organization does not have any plans to terminate the Trust.
 The Trust is a Type I supporting organization.
-Distributions for the fiscal year ending September 30, 2021 totaled \$894,753.
+Distributions for the fiscal year ending September 30, 2022 totaled \$419,341.